ARPOISE/ARpoise/unity/AR-vos-examples.md

 .

-- Now move your device until it detects a plane..
+- Now move your device until it detects a plane.
+(If you are on Android, it might look slightly different - a grid without the blue frame.)

 ![AR-vos Logo](/images/SLAM_2_800h.PNG)